Support for Mortgage Interest

 - Pension credits.

-You will have to wait 39 weeks after you apply for SMI to get your first payment and the SSA will pay your mortgage lender - there is no waiting time if you are claiming pension credit.
+You will have to wait nine consecutive months - 39 weeks - after you apply for SMI to get your first payment and the DWP will pay your mortgage lender – there is no waiting time if you are claiming pension credit.

-You will have to wait 39 weeks after you apply for SMI to get your first payment and the SSA will pay your mortgage lender – there is no waiting time if you are claiming pension credit.
+You will have to wait nine consecutive months - 39 weeks - after you apply for SMI to get your first payment and the DWP will pay your mortgage lender – there is no waiting time if you are claiming pension credit

 - Pay the remainder of your mortgage payments each month to make sure that you do not go into arrears.